 The short answer is extremely durable.
 Thanks to what is luxury vinyl plank flooring made of and its anti-scratch layers, it can last a lifetime without any special care.
 Its synthetic core is very sturdy, the overall structure is solid, and protective layers minimize the risks of scratching.

 Even the best and most expensive hardwood can still suffer from water leaks, scratches, and getting hit by heavy objects.
 What’s more, over the years of use, they will always wear off and require refurbishing.
 Vinyl floors don’t have any of those problems and are often indistinguishable from hardwood.
 And all that for a much smaller price.
+We have a list of advantages of vinyl flooring you can consider.

 Is luxury vinyl flooring waterproof?